Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Children should be allowed to have fevers- even high fevers – as long as they are within the parameters above.
 Purposely reducing a fever is like killing a fireman who is trying to put out a fire.
 It simply doesn’t make sense to halt the helper.

-Treating the Whole Picture
+Treating the whole picture

 As a holistic practitioner, I think it’s important to look at the whole picture with any condition.
 In Chinese medicine we are taught to treat the root of a condition while also addressing the manifesting symptoms.
 For example, if a patient has a headache, you want to resolve the pain while also treating the reason why the individual has a headache (stress, fatigue, hormone imbalance, etc.).

-In the case of a fevering child, the underlying reasons the infection took hold may vary – lack of rest, poor diet, weaked immune system, etc – and we can address these reasons accordingly.
-Fever is one of the body’s natural mechanisms for destroying the infection.
+In the case of a fevering child, the underlying reasons the infection took hold may vary – lack of rest, poor diet, weakened immune system, etc – and we can address these reasons accordingly.
+Fever is one of the body's natural mechanisms for destroying the infection.

 A likely co-symptom to the fever is discomfort – headache, sore throat, body aches, eye or ear pain.
 There are many effective remedies for the accompanying pain and discomfort of a fever ranging from herbs, homeopathy, and home remedies such as lemon socks and cool compresses.
 But what happens when our gentle, natural remedies don’t cut it?